Gooding Joint School District No. 231

 Site Coordinator

-The District will provide an individual, employed by the District, as a Site Coordinator.
-The Site Coordinator is to regularly motivate and monitor the progress of students.
-The role of the Site Coordinator is to:
+The District will provide an individual, employed by the District, as a site coordinator.
+The site coordinator is to regularly motivate students and monitor their progress.
+The role of the site coordinator is to:

-Additionally, the Site Coordinator is a contact for the IDLA instructor and IDLA staff.
-A Site Coordinator shall be assigned to each District.
-Anyone selected as a District Site Coordinator shall successfully complete the IDLA online Site Coordinator Course.
+Additionally, the site coordinator is a contact for the IDLA instructor and IDLA staff.
+A site coordinator shall be assigned to each building, or as an alternative, to each District.
+Anyone selected as a District site coordinator shall successfully complete the IDLA online Site Coordinator Course.
 The cost of the IDLA online Site Coordinator Course shall be paid by the District.

 Student and Course Selection